 This is another widely used electronic banking channel.
-Plastic cards are available in the form of prepaid, debit and credit cards.
+Plastic cards are available in the form of prepaid, debit, and credit cards.
 Such cards can be used to withdraw money, pay bills by ATM and POS machine, and make payments for purchased goods online, among others.
-Plastic card holds data in the magnetic stripe at the back of card but this technology is being replaced by chip-based, more secured EMV card.
+The plastic card holds data in the magnetic stripe at the back of the card but this technology is being replaced by a chip-based, more secured EMV card.
 The plastic card as a credit card was first introduced in Nepal by Nepal Arab Bank Limited (now NABIL bank) in 1990.
-There are 55,44,253 subscribers of debit cards, 1,04,721 subscribers of credit cards and 96,816 subscribers of prepaid cards in Nepal as in mid-September 2018.
+There are 55,44,253 subscribers of debit cards, 1,04,721 subscribers of credit cards, and 96,816 subscribers of prepaid cards in Nepal as of mid-September 2018.

 4. Automated Teller Machine and Point of Sale Machine

-The service can be accessed by using plastic branchless banking cards and their biometrics.
+The service can be accessed by using plastic branchless banking cards and biometrics.
 Mostly, a fingerprint is taken for biometric authentication.
-There are 1285 branchless banking centers and 1,30,660 number of branchless banking customers as in mid-September 2018.
+There are 1285 branchless banking centers and 1,30,660 branchless banking customers as of mid-September 2018.

 This product is the latest and emerging e-banking product in Nepal.
-This allows customers without having bank account to hold money in their mobile number.
-This can be used for payment of goods and services.
+This allows customers without having a bank account to hold money in their mobile number.
+This can be used for the payment of goods and services.
 Subscribers of this product can load money from their bank accounts.
-This product has helped to provide banking services to customers who do not have bank account.
-As penetration of mobile device in Nepal is high and establishing banks and bank branches is difficult due to geographical terrain, this can be a great tool for financial inclusion.
+This product has helped to provide banking services to customers who do not have a bank account.
+As the penetration of mobile devices in Nepal is high and establishing banks and bank branches is difficult due to geographical terrain, this can be a great tool for financial inclusion.